 Can you still use non-covered services?

-Technically you can, but you would have to pay out of pocket for them.
-Depending on what the service is, that might not be an option.
+Technically you can, but you must pay out of pocket for them.

 Can you get a waiver for non-covered services?

-The only time your network provider should bill you for excluded or excludable services is if you fail to inform your provider that you are a TRICARE beneficiary, or if your provider informs you that the service isn’t covered and you agree in advance and in writing to pay for the services.
+Typically your network provider should bill you for excluded or excludable services if you fail to inform your provider that you are a TRICARE beneficiary, or if your provider informs you that the service isn’t covered and you agree in advance and in writing to pay for the services.

 About the author